The Norwegian Rosemaling Tradition is a Beloved Form of Decorative Folk Art PaintingLast Updated on October 2, 2020

 Meg: Nils’ technique became known as the Os style.
 What makes it distinct?

 Torunn: Nils combined Telemark elements with geometric designs and old Hordaland motifs.
 White, blue or red backgrounds with bright design colors were typical.
 Annanias further developed the tradition with great creativity and love of color.
-The Os style is known for bright colors, stylized flowers and roses, in a way that is half botanical and half abstract decorative design, with heavy line detail on leaves.
+The Os style is known for bright colors, stylized flowers and roses, in a way that is half botanical and half abstract decorative rosemaling patterns and design, with heavy line detail on leaves.
 Designs also include geometric shapes such as cubes and squares, and architectural motifs such as churches or fine houses.
 Saw-toothed borders are also used.

 Torunn: Annanias Tveit had students from Vestlandet in his studio and they studied for 1.5 years.
 He had a lot of orders and the students helped him.
 He had orders from Husfliden in Bergen and the company – Falster in Drammen- had the distribution in the eastern part of Norway.